 - Children under school age or people dependent on round-the-clock care

-The limit of 15 does not include children under 5 who are accompanying a parent or guardian
+- to go to a support group of up to 30 participants.
+The limit of 30 does not include children under 5 who are accompanying a parent or guardian

 Childcare, children’s activities and youth work

 - childcare that is reasonably necessary to enable parents to work

 - respite care